 This morning I got up and went to the gym.
 I lifted some weights and walked on the treadmill.
 I didn’t do anything too strenuous.
 I only did enough to stimulate the muscles I wanted to work.
 These days, it seems that exercising is just practice for normal movement.

 I usually have a bit of trouble walking on the treadmill because of the weakness of my back.
 Today, it felt the same as it always does, but, I didn’t have much trouble.
-Toward the end of the walk though, I was kind of wobbley. 😝
+Toward the end of the walk, I was kind of wobbly. 😝

 I am, of course, still intermittent fasting.
 I think that is mostly because it is easy.
 All I really have to do is stay on schedule.
 It’s easy because now I know when I am going to eat and when I am going to close my window of eating.
 I still watch the kind of things I eat.
 I stay away from high carbs, added sugar, and processed foods.
 It’s that easy.

 Every now and then I do splurge.
 Sometimes, I’m splurging when I don’t want to be.
 Sugar addiction is a real thing.
 Sometimes it is a struggle.
 However, for the most part, I don’t have much of a problem staying true to my desired eating style.